• Home

 • Put the lid on the slow cooker and cook on low for 2 hours.

-• Remove the lid and sprinkle the french fried onion rings on top.
+• Remove the lid and sprinkle the french fried onion rings on top (optional: toast them first if you want to; see recipe notes).
 Cook for another 30 minutes with the lid askew (with the lid cracked just a bit to let the steam out).
 This will help keep the french fried onions from getting mushy.

 Notes